phac-nml/irida-plugin-amr-detection/README.md

 ## Tutorial Data

 The pipeline requires as input paired-end sequence reads in FASTQ format.
 We will be using Illumina MiSeq data from a sample of **Campylobacter jejuni** for this tutorial with run ID `SRR8914694`.
 Paired-end fastq files can be downloaded from <https://www.ebi.ac.uk/ena/data/view/SRR8914694> (the **FASTQ files (FTP)** links).
-A collection additional example data can be found in the [IRIDA Sample Data][] package.
+A collection of additional example data can be found in the [IRIDA Sample Data][] package.

 ## Adding Samples to the Cart